 Laboratory exercises provide students with hands-on application of principles discussed in lecture.
 This is a mandatory lab component of PHYS111.
 Topics include waves, electricity, magnetism, and light.
 Successful completion of this course requires passing both PHYS111 and PHYS111L with a C- or better in a concurrent semester.
 Satisfies general education science lab requirements if taken concurrently with PHYS111.

-Prerequisite: PHYS101 and PHYS101L; MATH102 (Precalculus) or placement into MATH140 intended for math majors.
-Must be taken concurrently with PHYS111.
+Prerequisite: PHYS101 and PHYS101L; MATH102 (Precalculus) or placement into MATH140

 Co-requisite: PHYS111